 - Maintain a safe driving distance.
 Always leave space between your car and the one in front of you.
 In bad weather, you may want to leave about a four to six second gap if possible.
 This will give you time to react if something unexpected occurs.

-As a Kentucky Car Accident Attorney, I would like to remind everyone to please also watch out for pedestrians.
+As a Louisville Car Accident Lawyer, I would like to remind everyone to please also watch out for pedestrians.
 Remember that you are not only sharing the road with other motorists, but people as well.
 We all know that pedestrians are harder to see in general because of their smaller size.
 We have to be extra alert of our surroundings in rainy or bad weather.